Get free access to

 The deadline for filing the corporate income tax return in Slovakia is by the end of third month following the end of the tax period.
 The filing deadline may be extended by maximum 3 months.
 If part of the taxpayer’s tax base consists of foreign-source income, the filing deadline may be extended by additional 3 months.

-Tax losses generated from 2020 can be carried forward 5 years.
+Tax losses generated from 2020 can be carried forward and deducted from up to 50% of the tax base over 5 years.

 The export of goods and services is zero rated.
 The intra-community supplies of goods are zero rated under certain conditions.